Traffic data is being collected and ideas being formulated to serve immediate and long-term transportation solutions in the greater Rigby area.

 Aerial view of US-20 Rigby half interchange exit during morning travel time.

 Substantial population increases in the Jefferson County area in recent years and known development intentions for the future warrant a need to plan for continued mobility and safety in this region.
-Movement at the U.S. Highway 20 County Line Road, Rigby and North Rigby exits, as well as on State Highway 48 and adjoining county roads are all being studied.
+Movement at the U.S. Highway 20 County Line Road, Rigby and North Rigby Exits, as well as on State Highway 48 and adjoining county roads are all being studied.

 Aerial view of US-20 County Line Road exit near Rigby, Idaho, during morning travel time.